 Tracy’s team is proud to provide excellent Ho Chi Minh City Day Trips including Ho Chi Minh Motorbike Tour, Ho Chi Minh Food Tour, Mekong Delta Tour, Cu Chi Tunnel Tour, Ho Chi Minh Transfer Service and Shore Excursion to thousands of guests for nearly 10 years.
 Let us have a chance to show you South Vietnam to the fullest.

 2. First Vietnamese Sandwich stall in Saigon

-Located at crossroads of Cao Thắng street and Nguyễn Đình Chiểu street, a stall with old sign “Bánh Mì Hòa Mã” is the first stall that sold Vietnamese Sandwich in Ho Chi Minh city.
-The owner are Mr. Lê Minh Ngọc and his wife – Mrs Nguyễn Thị Tịnh.
+Located at crossroads of Cao Thắng street and Nguyễn Đình Chiểu street, a stall with an old sign “Bánh Mì Hòa Mã” is the first stall that sold Vietnamese Sandwich in Ho Chi Minh city.
+The owners are Mr. Lê Minh Ngọc and his wife – Mrs Nguyễn Thị Tịnh.
 In 1954, they immigrated from North Vietnam to Saigon.
 These days, there were many bakeries owned by French people.
-They sold French style baguettes and cakes.
-Cooled meat was sold separately to eat with the bread according to customer’s request.
-Mrs Tịnh had worked for a French bakery in Hà Nội so that the couple wanted to start selling bread and cooled meat when they arrived in Saigon.
+They sold French-style baguettes and cakes.
+Cooled meat was sold separately to eat with the bread according to the customer’s request.
+Mrs. Tịnh had worked for a French bakery in Hà Nội so that the couple wanted to start selling bread and cooled meat when they arrived in Saigon.
 In 1958, Hòa Mã stall was opened at 511 Phan Đình Phùng street (nowadays Nguyễn Đình Chiểu street, District 3).
 After 2 years, the stall moved to 53 Cao Thắng, District 3 and has been there until today.

 An old photo of Bánh Mì Hòa Mã